Fhilb/DW3000_Arduino/README.md

 With this little adjustment, we are ready to go.

+## Installation
+Just download the zip, extract it in your Arduino's "library" folder, implement it with the "#include <DW3000.h>" tag and create an instance of the library outside your setup() method with the following code: "DW3000 dw3000;" or "DW3000 dw3000(23)" to use it with an anchor id (in this case 23 as id).
+Now you can use the object dw3000 to call methods, e.g. dw3000.init(); and so on.
+Have fun!

 ## Software
 For now, the library consists of the following functions:
 ### getAnchorID()